SWivid/F5-TTS/README.md

 pip install -r requirements_gradio.txt
 ```

-After installing the dependencies, launch the app (will load ckpt from Huggingface, you may set `ckpt_path` to local file in `gradio_app.py`):
+After installing the dependencies, launch the app (will load ckpt from Huggingface, you may set `ckpt_path` to local file in `gradio_app.py`).
+Currently load ASR model, F5-TTS and E2 TTS all in once, thus use more GPU memory than `inference-cli`.

 ```bash
 python gradio_app.py